microsoft/zerotrustassessment/src/react/docs/app-permissions.md

 ## What is the Zero Trust Assessment Tool?

-This PowerShaell cmdlet tool provides essential checks to confirm a strong security baseline, preparing you for advanced features and a more resilient security posture.
+This PowerShell cmdlet tool provides essential checks to confirm a strong security baseline, preparing you for advanced features and a more resilient security posture.

 ## How do I access it?